taylorzhangyx/openapi-codegen-go/taylorpetstore.md

 <h1 id="taylor-s-petstore">Taylor's Petstore v1.0.0</h1>

-> Scroll down for code samples, example requests and responses.
+> 下滑 for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Taylor's Petstore example to demonstrate openapi 3.0